suejinkim20/conflict-resolution/README.md

 # conflict-resolution

-#This is text from the readme on my github repository.

-Trying to create a merge conflict by adding text onto github repository.

-Trying to create a merge conflict by adding text to my local machine.

-Attempting again...
+#This is a subheading created locally.

+All of this content added to the readme file has been added from my local Git repository.